-Looking for: Have you been experiencing mood swings?
-Have you recently engaged in risky behaviour?
-Have you had much more energy than usual?
-If so, we are looking for you!
+Have you been experiencing mood swings?
+Have you recently engaged in risky behaviour, been so hyper that you got into trouble, had much more energy than usual and/or been so irritable that you started fights?

 We are looking for healthy volunteers aged 18-40 years and fluent in English to take part in a study investigating how a single dose of the medication losartan affects learning and information processing, using a simple computer task.
 Losartan is currently used to treat high blood pressure.
 However, we think that it may also enhance the effectiveness of psychological therapies such as Cognitive-Behaviour Therapy.
 The study involves three appointments of about 5 hours in total.

 Lithium can stabilise the highs and lows of mood but requires careful monitoring.
 We are interested in a new lithium-like medicine called ebselen which might help improve recovery from acute hypo/manic episodes.
 The study involves adding ebselen to your usual medication during an acute episode of hypo/mania.